yanDavid21/yanDavid21/README.md

   - Love working on a team and meeting new people 🙌

-I’m currently working on learning new stacks and tech!
 I’m currently learning React.JS and TypeScript.
 Fun fact: Love to play rugby!